datagus/bashproject/readme.md

 ### Bash Guessing Game

-Shell scripting exercise, includes use of makefile process.
-Makefile rebuilds this `readme.md` file if script changes.
-The game asks the user for guess of the number of files in the current directory.
+Shell scripting exercise, with Makefile to rebuild `readme.md` file if script changes.
+The game asks the user for guess of the number of local files.

-Installed date:  Mon Aug 19 14:55:33 PDT 2019
+Installed:  Mon Aug 19 15:03:54 PDT 2019
-Lines of code:  28
+Lines:  29